Jos Ilagan

 “No, I don’t think so,” Durham said as he reached for his coffee.
 “I heard it was a carnapping syndicate moonlighting into the drug business.
 PDEA retrieved a lot of chop-chop cars in the compound.”

 “I’ll have my lads work on that story.
-Anyhow, going back to the communists and mobsters, you said the report came from NICA?”
+Anyway, back to the communists and mobsters, you said the report came from NICA?”

 “Yes.”